feophan/tenguesta_ngoldorinwa/docs/syntx/vic.md

 + `masse akime aldar?` [PE22/125] *where are the trees (to be found)?*
 + `vahaia nóre ëa i a-esta Valinor` [PE22/124] *far away there is a land called Valinor*

-This construction is formed by simply omitting the subject of the active clause.
-The marker `a·` which signals that the subject was omitted (so not to confuse with the infinitive) is usualy optional.
+Impersonal passives are made by omitting the subject from the active sentence: the apersonal form of the verb is used with or without a marker `a` (used to avoid confusion with the infinitive use of apersonal form), which was usually optional in PQ but became more grammaticalized in TQ.

 When the impersonal passive[^fn2] is used as an object of infinitive, this `a·` is however obligatory: